A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Minimum value test

-Minimum value” means that the plan pays for at least 60 percent of covered services, and provides “substantial coverage” for inpatient and physician services.
+Minimum value” means that the plan pays for at least 60% of covered services, and provides “substantial coverage” for inpatient and physician services.
 All new (since 2014) plans in the small-group market have to meet this threshold, since compliance with metal levels and essential health benefits would automatically make a plan compliant with the minimum value requirements.
-But in the large-group market there aren’t as many restrictions.
+Large group and self-insured health plans aren’t subject to those rules.
 If your group plan doesn’t meet minimum-value requirements, you’d be able to apply for a plan in the exchange and qualify for a subsidy.

 Subsidy eligibility also depends on the cost of the benchmark plan relative to your income